xcono/views/plan.md

 ### 6.3 shadcn‑svelte Integration
 - Use shadcn-svelte components as-is; no wrapper abstractions.
 - Leverage `QueryData<typeof query>` for automatic TypeScript inference.
-- Keep components thin; delegate styling and behavior to shadcn-svelte.

 ---

 ## 7. Designer and Canvas

 ### 7.1 Designer
-- Stepwise flow: choose block → choose table/view → map required props to columns → build alias‑select → preview → add to canvas.
+- Stepwise flow: choose block → choose table/view (from discovery) → map required props to columns → build alias‑first select → preview → add to canvas.
 - Use schema discovery to drive available columns and to validate mappings.
 - Enforce preview caps; surface contract and policy errors early.
-- Do not implement heavy client validation; trust database invariants and discovery.
-A future “form view” will introduce a rule‑mapping layer; it is out of scope now.
+- Optional UX: expose friendly operators in the builder UI and map them via the adapter to PostgREST ops.

 ### 7.2 Canvas
 - Sequential rendering of blocks from PageConfig.